riscv/riscv-elf-psabi-doc/riscv-elf.md

 by reference. v8-v15 are enough for vector tuple return values because `LMUL` * `NF` &le; 8 in V specification.

-No vector registers shall be preserved across procedure calls.
+v0-v31, vl, and vtype shall not be preserved across procedure calls.

 There is no scalar values passed through vector registers.
 There is no vector values passed through scalar registers.
 There is no need to define a new ABI